 Important Issues Before a DUI Roadblock

-What you do before you encounter a sobriety checkpoint can make the difference in the outcome.
-Our attorneys offer these important tips:
+What you do before encountering a sobriety checkpoint can impact the outcome.
+Our DUI checkpoint attorneys offer these essential tips:

 - Carry only medications you need — lock prescription and over-the-counter pharmaceuticals in your glove box or trunk unless you need immediate access for a medical condition.

-- Do not drive with an open container and do not allow your passengers to have open bottles, cans or cups of alcohol in your car.
+- Do not drive with an open container of alcohol, and do not allow your passengers to have open bottles, cans, or cups of alcohol in your car.

-- Keep your driver license, registration and auto insurance card easily and quickly accessible.
+- Keep your driver's license, registration, and auto insurance card easily and quickly accessible.

 Nesci & St. Louis is dedicated to defending those accused of DUI and other crimes in Arizona.
 Our Tucson DUI lawyers bring over 40 years of combined experience and an impressive list of credentials to your case.
 We believe these roadblocks are unjust, unconstitutional stops, searches, and seizures and advocate for you if you are arrested due to a sobriety checkpoint.